SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Experiment

-\textbf{Implementation details.} For each LVLM, we specify a model-specific set of hyperparameters, which is then kept fixed across all benchmarks.
-For LLaVA-NeXT-7B, we set the balance coefficient $\alpha$ to 0.5, risk scale $\gamma$ to 0.5, the maximum visual boosting factor $m_{\text{vis}}^{\max}$ to 1.1 and the maximum textual suppression factor $m_{\text{txt}}^{\max}$ to 1.7.
-For Qwen3-VL-8B, we set $\alpha$ to 0.6, $\gamma$ to 0.6, $m_{\text{vis}}^{\max}$ to 1.3 and $m_{\text{txt}}^{\max}$ to 1.3.
-For InternVL3.5-8B, we set $\alpha$ to 0.8, $\gamma$ to 0.7, $m_{\text{vis}}^{\max}$ to 1.3 and $m_{\text{txt}}^{\max}$ to 1.6.
-We provide sensitivity analysis for these hyperparameters in Section \ref{sec: sensitivity analysis}.
-Following \citet{Zhao2025TellMW}, we set the starting layer for LLaVA-NeXT-7B to 0 and ending layer to 16.
-For Qwen3-VL-8B and InternVL3.5-8B, we set the starting layer to 4 and ending layer for 16.
+\textbf{Implementation details.} For each LVLM, we use a model-specific set of hyperparameters and keep it fixed across all benchmarks.
+For LLaVA-NeXT-7B, we set the balance coefficient $\alpha$ to 0.5, the risk scale $\gamma$ to 0.5, the maximum VAA factor $m_{\text{vis}}^{\max}$ to 1.1, and the text suppression factor $m_{\text{txt}}^{\max}$ to 1.7.
+For Qwen3-VL-8B, we set $\alpha$ to 0.6, $\gamma$ to 0.6, $m_{\text{vis}}^{\max}$ to 1.3, and $m_{\text{txt}}^{\max}$ to 1.3.
+For InternVL3.5-8B, we set $\alpha$ to 0.8, $\gamma$ to 0.7, $m_{\text{vis}}^{\max}$ to 1.3, and $m_{\text{txt}}^{\max}$ to 1.6.
+Sensitivity analysis for these hyperparameters is provided in Section~\ref{sec: sensitivity analysis}.
+Following prior work~\citep{Zhao2025TellMW}, we set the layer range to $[0,16)$ for LLaVA-NeXT-7B and $[4,16)$ for Qwen3-VL-8B and InternVL3.5-8B.
+For each LVLM, we tune hyperparameters on 500 validation samples from the CHAIR benchmark and use the resulting model-specific hyperparameter set unchanged across all benchmarks.